guatzin818/www/Experiments.md

 xgboost grows tree depth-wise and controls model complexity by ```max_depth```.
 LightGBM uses leaf-wise algorithm instead and controls model complexity by ```num_leaves```.
 So we cannot compare them in the exact same model setting.
 For the tradeoff, we use xgboost with ```max_depth=8```, which will have max number leaves to 255, to compare with LightGBM with ```num_leves=255```.
 And xgboost_approx with ```sketch_eps=0.004``` will have #bins to 250, which is similar to default(255) in LightGBM.

 Other parameters are default values.

-For the detailed experiment scripts and output logs, please refer to this [repo](https://github.com/guolinke/boosting_tree_benchmarks).

 ### Result